ministryofjustice/hmpps-accredited-programmes-manage-and-deliver-ui/README.md

 #### Updating the API for docker

-NB: if issues are encountered with starting the M&D API in docker, or to force a fresh docker image re-build following API updates, use the following command prior to running `docker compose up` :
+NB: If caching issues are encountered with starting the M&D API in docker, or to force a fresh docker image re-build following API updates, use the following command prior to running `docker compose up` :

 `docker-compose build --no-cache hmpps-accredited-programmes-manage-and-deliver-api`